 From 2007 to 2009 I was the representative of the Austrian Red Cross to the EU Commission in Brussels.

 My academic career started in 2011, when I received my PhD at Vienna University of Economics and Business (WU Wien) and started teaching at the Vienna University, Department of Development Studies.
 From 2014 to 2015, I was a visitor at the Institute for Advanced Study in Princeton on the invitation of Prof. Dani Rodrik.
 The Academy of Sciences in Vienna generously supported my stay with a Max Kade Fellowship.
 After that I was based at the IFK Wien for a semester as a research fellow.
-In 2016, I moved my office to the University of Warwick for a year.
-I am currently a visitor at the University of Groningen, more specifically at the SOM Research Institute.
-I am grateful for the Austrian Science Fund for supporting me with an Erwin Schrödinger Fellowship.
+In 2016 to 2018, I was based at the University of Warwick and the University of Groningen.
+I am grateful to the Austrian Science Fund (FWF) for supporting me with an Erwin Schrödinger Fellowship.

 My first years as a scholar have greatly benefited from the support of scholars from the Ronald Coase Institute for which I am very grateful.
 In 2013, I co-founded the Austrian Society for New Institutional Economics (ASNIE) which aims to connect scholars of institutional economics in Austria.
 In 2016, I was invited to join the Ludwig Boltzmann-Institut for Digital History in Vienna.